manuel-serrano/hiphop/doc/api.md

 # Signal declarations

-Signals are logical object that can be received and emitted by a HipHop.js program.
+Signals are logical object that can be received and emitted by a HipHop.js module.
 There also can be used to interact from the outside of HipHop.js world (with input or output signals), and for internal execution of a program (local signals).
 Each signal declaration must have `name` attribute declared.

-Declaration of input or output signal must always be on the top of HipHop.js program:
+Declaration of input or output signal must always be on the top of HipHop.js module:

 ```hopscript
 <hiphop.module>